SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 | `ShouldRegisterWithEureka` | Whether to register the running app as a service instance. | `true` |
 | `Health:CheckEnabled` | Whether to query ASP.NET health checks and `IHealthContributor`s during registration and renewals, in order to determine the status of the running app to report back to Eureka (see section below). | `true` |

-Additionally, the table below lists the settings that control *how* to register the instance.
+Additionally, the table below lists the configuration settings that control *how* to register the instance.
 All of these settings should start with `Eureka:Instance:`.

 | Key | Description | Default |